Drop us a line

 After we developed and tested the plugin in a dev environment, engineers packed the plugin into a JAR file and sent it to the Customer.
 After that DevOps team successfully integrated it into the Jira Software.

 The deployment process is pretty straightforward: the administrator uploads the archive via a user interface, and Jira Service Desk picks up this java plugin automatically.
-After that, a user (project manager) needs to go to any project and configure the plugin for its needs.
+After that, a user (project manager) needs to go to any project and configure the plugin for their needs.

 As soon as the DevOps team deployed the first version of the plugin and collected feedback from the end-users, the customer turned to Azati for further improvements.